Hmong writing: Qing Dynasty script

 It is unknown whether this script differs from that of the Nanman, but it is known that as far as the Qing dynasty, the Hmong used a writing system to record information.
 It is unclear for how long they used this script, as Han settlers largely moved into the southern regions of China (where the Hmong lived), only during the Ming and Qing dynasties.
 In attempts to coerce the Hmong, also known as the Miao, Hmong villages were burned and relics of Hmong culture were destroyed.
 Hmongs were also banned from transcribing their language, so it is not known whether any Hmong writing from the era remains or where it remains.

 Shaoyang Relics script

 The "Book from Heaven" seems to be engraved in a Miao script, as reported in March 2012 from Shaoyang, Hunan.
 The Hunan Cultural Relic Department is reportedly investigating the script and any connections it may have.
 This may represent either the Qing script or the Nanman script, if dated, but any connections and authenticity are unclear.

 Monumental Script

 A group of monuments across Southern China written in Chinese-looking characters are reported to be those of an "Old Miao script".
-A particular monument in Leigongshan, Guizhou has been found with a residual monument inscribing "This year is also a good year," and this is preserved in the Guizhou Provincial Museum.
+A particular monument in Leigongshan, Guizhou has been found with a residual monument inscribing "This year is also a good year."
+This is preserved in the Guizhou Provincial Museum.
 These characters are referred to in the Qing dynasty book, 洞溪纤志.